css-for-js/sole-and-ankle-animated/README.md

 - In addition to the photo zoom, tweak the new/sale flags in some way.
 - Use a CSS filter on the photo.
-- Use a 3D transform on the entire ShoeCard component, rotating in 3D space.

 ---